drasch/resume/resume.md

 1. Agile/Scrum/Kanban
 2. Coaching and Mentoring
+2. Career Coaching and Developing Teams of Leaders
-2. Scalable Systems
+2. Architecting and Analyzing Scalable Systems
-3. Root Cause Analysis
-4. Budgeting
+3. Software Reliability Engineering
+4. Budgeting, Forecasting, and Portfolio Planning
 5. Development Process
 6. High-quality Software
-7. Data Science
+7. Data Science and Analytics
-8. Buzzwords: MySQL, PostgreSQL, Kubernetes, Docker, AWS, Azure, GraphQL, Python, Ruby, Go
+8. Buzzwords: MySQL, PostgreSQL, Kubernetes, Docker, AWS, GraphQL, Python, Ruby, Go

 ------

 ### Experience
+Tatango : *Advisor and Interim CTO* - __2021-present__

-Nika by Vertroos Health : *Chief Technology Officer and Co-founder* - __2020-present__
+Belongly and Nika by Vertroos Health : *Chief Technology Officer and Co-founder* - __2020-2021__

-- Co-founded company to help understand and measure mental-health and wellness for children.
+- Co-founded company in 2020 to help understand and measure mental-health and wellness for children.
-- Went from Design to Product producing Revenue in less than a year.
+- Designed, Built and Launched two products into user hands
 - Built customer-facing web and companion desktop application based upon a prototype including Vue JS, Typescript, Python, Django, Docker, CI/CD, and Electron.
 - Extracted Text Message and Browser history from iPhones to allow analysis with professionals and AI.
 - Developed highly successful Apprenticeship program working with fresh-out-of-coding-school graduates to build out our product while helping them build a resume of on-the-job experience.
 (100% hired after completion of the program)
+- Raised $1M and pivoted company in 2021 to help build a social network for mental heatlh professionals.
+- Went from Design to to Product in active use and continued development in less than 6 months.
+- Built customr-facing web and mobile applications using React (web and Native), NextJS, Typescript, Hasura, GraphQL, CI/CD, and AWS Fargate

 Infinia ML : *VP of Engineering* - __2018-2020__